Last visit: April 1, 2023

 - Sanguich (Little Havana.
 One of the best Cuban sandwiches in the area and close to the ballpark.)

 - Versailles (Little Havana.
 The most famous Cuban restaurant in Miami.
-If you’re not that hungry, order a cortadito and an order of croquetas at the ventanita)
+If you’re not that hungry, ask for a cortadito and an order of croquetas at the ventanita)

 - Joe’s Stone Crabs (South Beach.
-Venerable upscale restaurant serving Florida stone crabs a key lime pie for over 100 years.)
+Venerable upscale restaurant serving Florida stone crabs and key lime pie for over 100 years.)